deadcoast/DrRx/drrx/rules.md

 - References: syntax-overview.md §3.

 <a id="FW.04"></a>
-[FW.04] Use `:` when no children follow (SHOULD)
+[FW.04] Use `:` when no more siblings follow (SHOULD)
-- Summary: A node with no children SHOULD use `:` to close its branch.
+- Summary: A line at depth N SHOULD use `:` to indicate that after this node’s subtree, no more siblings at depth N will follow.
-- Details: Improves clarity for leaf nodes, both files and directories.
+- Details: `:` does not prohibit children; it closes sibling continuity at the current depth.
 - Violations: None or warning depending on strictness.
 - References: syntax-overview.md §3.